On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

 \begin{proof} We work locally at a point of depth $k$, so that without loss of generality $M$ and $N$ are neighborhoods of the origin in $[0,\infty)^k \times \R^{n-k}$ and $i$ preserves the origin.
 When $k = 0$, openness is a standard consequence of the inverse function theorem.
 For higher values of $k$, inductively we know that the restriction of $i$ to each face of $[0,\infty)^k \times \R^{n-k}$ is open, so that the restriction to the boundary $\partial([0,\infty)^k) \times \R^{n-k}$ contains a neighborhood of the origin.
 Therefore the image $i(\partial M)$ disconnects every sufficiently small neighborhood of the origin in $\R^n$.

 Since $i$ has full rank, it admits an extension to an open neighborhood of the origin in $\R^n$ that is a homeomorphism to an open neighborhood in $\R^n$.
 By restricting the size of this neighborhood on the exterior of $[0,\infty)^k \times \R^{n-k}$, we can ensure that this extended version of $i$ does not send exterior points to interior points.
-Therefore the restriction to $[0,\infty)^k \times \R^{n-k}$ has image that is the intersection of an open set in $\R^n$ and the subspace $[0,\infty)^k \times \R^{n-k}$, which is exactly what we wanted. \end{proof}
+Therefore the restriction to $[0,\infty)^k \times \R^{n-k}$ is such that its image is the intersection of an open set in $\R^n$ and the subspace $[0,\infty)^k \times \R^{n-k}$, as desired. \end{proof}